Jos de Gruyter and Harald Thys

 Boy with Small Birds in His Hair, 2015

 Courtesy the artists and Galerie Isabella Bortolozzi, Berlin

-In an old flat above Raven Row's galleries, the artists will present a selection of their work in video: from early comic films animating objects in Belgian suburbs, to later works that elaborate absurdist narratives in theatrical and sculptural sets, often featuring characters stunned into immobility.
+In an old flat above Raven Row's galleries, the artists present a selection of their video work: from early comic films animating objects in Belgian suburbs, to more recent works that elaborate absurdist narratives within theatrical and sculptural sets, often featuring characters stunned into immobility.

 De Gruyter and Thys have had solo exhibitions at MoMA PS1, New York (2015), The Power Station, Dallas (2015), CCA Wattis Institute for Contemporary Arts, San Francisco (2015), Kunsthalle Wien (2014), M HKA, Antwerp (2013), Mu.ZEE, Ostend (2012), Kunsthalle Basel (2010) and Culturgest, Lisbon (2009).
 They live and work in Brussels.